GefullteTaubenbrust2/VoluMol/README.md

 ### `loadWFXFile(path)`
 Loads a .wfx file.
 This envolves loading both XYZ and orbital data.
-This is slightly experimental.
 - `path` Relative path to the file including its name.